richelbilderbeek/awk_course/lesson_plans/20240122/README.md

 Teaching goals:

 - Learners feel that AWK is something they can do
+- Learners without a Linux background can follow
 - Learners work in small groups
 - Learners have enough breaks
 - Practice to use the fundamental teaching cycle (as discussed in Mike Bell's 'The